What is accreditation?

 Once accreditation is granted, you sign an accreditation deed and agree to all of its undertakings.

 We then monitor compliance and request adjustments or withdraw your accreditation should you not be fully compliant.

-After four years, bodies need to apply to be re-accredited.
+After five years, bodies need to apply to be re-accredited.